Howard vs. Delaware State Prediction, Game Preview: FCS Spring Football

 Both teams are going to have problems along the lines.

-In a game like this in a strange spring season with so much uncertainty, teams with strong defensive parts are going to benefit early – Howard has guys in the secondary and Delaware State has him in the linebacking core.
+In a game like this in a strange spring season with such uncertainty, teams with strong defensive parts are going to benefit quickly – Howard has them in the secondary and has him in the linebacking corps at Delaware State.

 The home side will slip into a fun defensive slugfest.